- See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.

 The SR 162 Puyallup River Bridge is showing signs of deterioration, not unusual for a bridge that is 78 years old.

-The current bridge is too narrow to safely accommodate today's traffic.
-Engineers are designing a new bridge with a wider roadway width that meets current engineering and safety standards.
+The current (McMillin) bridge is too narrow to safely accommodate today's traffic.
+Engineers have designed a new bridge with a wider roadway width that meets current engineering and safety standards.

 The End Result